sdkbox-doc/en/src/bee7/readme.md

 * __For iOS, Bee7's game wall is currently supporting only portrait.__

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Bee7 plugin.
-Make sure you setup SDKBOX installer correctly.
+Make sure you setup the SDKBOX installer correctly.
 ```bash
 $ sdkbox import bee7
 ```